MG 590 Internship in Management (1 credit)

 MG 652 Strategic Innovation (3 credits)

 In the increasingly complex and global marketplace, innovation is becoming a necessity for competitive strength and survival.
 Creativity and good ideas alone are not enough for success; they must be transformed into viable goods and services and offered to customers through innovative business models.
-This course focuses on strategies that leaders use for stimulating and implementing innovation at the workplace.
+This course focuses on strategies that leaders use for stimulating and implementing innovation in the workplace.
 It looks at innovation strategically at the level of the firm and industry.
 The innovation strategies of successful and unsuccessful firms are highlighted.
 The course covers topics such as sources of innovation, design thinking, disruptive innovation, business model innovation, first mover advantage/disadvantage, value innovation, and dominant design and standards battles.
-During the semester we will tour innovative companies, and hear from experts in the financing and valuation of small innovative firms.
+During the semester, the students will tour innovative companies, and hear from experts in the financing and valuation of small innovative firms.

 MG 653 Leading Service Innovation (3 credits)

-PREQ: Not open to students who have completed OM 730.
+Pre-Req: Not open to students who have completed OM 730.

 Many companies now look to service innovation to obtain a competitive advantage in the marketplace.
 This course introduces the different types of service innovation and identifies how they each contribute to the long-term success of an organization.
 Topics presented in this course include (a) open service innovation, (b) service process design, and (c) tools for encouraging customer feedback, all of which focus on service process innovation and continuous improvement.
 In addition, the role of technology in developing new service innovations is integrated throughout the course with specific emphasis on (a) creating added value by shifting the work boundary between the service provider and customer, (b) understanding how customers access services, and (c) providing new approaches forobtaining and analyzing customer feedback.